Boole's probability bounding problem, linear programming aggregations, and nonnegative quadratic pseudo-Boolean functions: The Aggregation by Yang et al.

 Note that the inequalities introduced by \cite{yang1} correspond to some known extremal nonnegative QPBFs, see \cite{Boros1990} or see Proposition 18 in \cite{Boros2002}.
 Namely, inequality \eqref{Zi} corresponds to $Z_i\geq 0$.
 Inequality \eqref{ZiZj} corresponds to $Z_iZ_j\geq 0$.
 Inequality \eqref{ZiZjbar} corresponds to $Z_i(1-Z_j)\geq 0$.
 Inequality \eqref{ZibarZjbar} corresponds to $(1-Z_i)(1-Z_j)\geq 0$.
 Inequality \eqref{ZiZjZl+ZibarZjbarZlbar} corresponds to

 Finally, inequality \eqref{ZiZjbarZlbar+ZibarZjZl} corresponds to

 These nonnegative quadratic functions are known to belong to $\cG$, see \cite{Boros1992}.
 There are however many more members in $\cG$ that can be added to tighten up the formulation.
-In fact the set $\cG$ is partitioned $\cG=\cG^2\cup \cG^3\cup \dots \cup \cG^n$ into families of increasing complexity, and it is known that none of these is empty, and together they contain exponentially many functions \cite{Boros1992}.
+In fact the set $\cG$ is partitioned $\cG=\cG^2\cup \cG^3\cup \dots \cup \cG^n$ into families of increasing complexity, where $\cG^d$ denotes the extremal nonnegative quadratic functions that depend on exactly $d$ variables.
+It is known that none of these classes are empty, and together they contain exponentially many functions \cite{Boros1992}.

-By the above analysis and results, the model proposed by \cite{yang1} utilizes exactly the members of $\cG^2\cup \cG^3$.
+By the above analysis and results of \cite{Boros1992}, the model proposed by \cite{yang1} utilizes exactly the members of $\cG^2\cup \cG^3$.
 Let us denote by $YAT$ their model and by $LB(YAT)$ and $UB(YAT)$ the corresponding minimum and maximum values.

 The above theorem provides a surprising connection to the cone of nonnegative quadratic pseudo-Boolean functions, which is known to be equivalent with the cut-polytope (see \cite{DeSimone89}).
-It was already known that the dual of problem \eqref{e-Hail} has strong connections to the cut-polytope \cite{Deza92a,Deza92b}, but this connection to an aggregation of the primal problem is different.
+It was already known that the dual of the maximization problem \eqref{e-Hail} has strong connections to the cut-polytope \cite{Deza92a,Deza92b}, but the above connection to an aggregation of the primal problem is different.

 Let us denote by $QPB$ the linear programming problem formed by the objective \eqref{obj}, the equalities \eqref{pi} and \eqref{pij}, and the linear inequalites (exponentially many) describing $L_{\cE^2}(\RR^\gO_+)$ as in Theorem \ref{main2}, and denote by $LB(QPB)$ and $UB(QPB)$ the minimum and maximum values of it.